rich-s-d/C-Sharp-Cheat-Sheets/README.md

 ```
 StreamReader is a useful class for populating collections.
 It uses a method ReadLine() to extract each line of a file.
 ### Arrays
 Have a fixed size whereas lists can invoke the .Add() method.
+This size can never be changed.
 If you instatiate an array the values will be full of nulls unless you initialise the values.
 Nulls because an array is a reference type; value types would be zero.
-If number of instatiated items is unknown a list is better.
+If number of instatiated items is unknown a list can be used.
 ```
 # create a double point floating array with a length of three.
 You can also pass a collection intialiser using {}.
 double numbers = new [3]; // numbers == [null, null, null]